-The John and Erica Jersin Foundation is dedicated to improving the future by leveraging technical, scientific and strategic insights.
-We do considerable validation to find the best partner organizations which have the highest impact, some examples are listed below, while in the past we’ve also funded things like cancer research centers, and research on the impact of giving itself.
+The John and Erica Jersin Foundation is dedicated to improving the future by leveraging technical, scientific and strategic insight.
+We do considerable validation to find the best partner organizations with the highest impact.
+Some examples are listed below, while in the past we’ve also funded things like cancer research centers, and research on the impact of giving itself.

 Covid-19 has manifested some of the scientific community’s worst fears from the last few decades.
 We helped fund rapid development and deployment of new technologies to prevent, detect, and treat Covid-19, and new programs to help vulnerable populations.